 We performed procedures to evaluate key accounting estimates in particular relating to important judgment areas and significant accounting estimates related to the valuation of the loans, issued to EnBW AG as disclosed in note 1 of the financial statements and the interest receivables from EnBW AG as disclosed in note 2 of the financial statements.
-We have also used data analysis to identify and address high-risk journal entries. - ▶ We identify a significant fraud risk on a material misstatement as a result of non-routine / manual journal entries for revenue recognition.
-We have analysed all manual journal entries for interest income above our threshold.
+We have also used data analysis to identify and address high-risk journal entries. - ▶ Based on our professional standards, we assume a fraud risk with respect to revenue recognition.
+Based on our risk analysis, we recognize the assumed fraud risk with respect to revenue recognition in the non-routine/ manual journal entries in the revenue recognition.
+We have analyzed all manual journal entries for interest income above our threshold.
 We determined all these journals for the interest income reconcile with the amounts according to the contract details of the loans.